Google Fiber vs. AT&T

 Google Fiber was one of the first providers to offer fiber-optic connections to residential homes and was the driving force behind the current explosion of providers switching over to fiber.1 Although Google Fiber is quite small compared to other internet service providers (ISPs), its plans are ridiculously fast (its slower plan is more than most people could use if they tried) and reasonably priced.
 If Google Fiber is available in your area, it’s definitely worth checking out.

 AT&T plans and pricing

-AT&T has a much wider range of fiber plans and coverage areas, with plans starting at 300 Mbps and going all the way up to 940 Mbps.
+AT&T has a much wider range of fiber plans and coverage areas, with plans starting at 100 Mbps and going all the way up to 5,000 Mbps (the fastest speed you can get from any major internet provider).
 Even the slowest of these plans is more than enough for multiple people to stream 4K video at the same time, so you might find that a cheaper plan is plenty for your needs.

 Extra fees: Google Fiber vs. AT&T

 Data as of 5/10/21.

 One great thing about Google Fiber is that its pricing is very straightforward.
 Installation is free, as is the equipment.
 AT&T charges $99 for its professional installation, and its equipment comes with a $10-per-month rental fee.
 This is a reasonable price for equipment rental compared to many other ISPs, but it does chip away at any monthly savings you might make by going with a cheaper plan.